DAC vs MAC: Understanding the Core Access Control Models in Cybersecurity

 • Access Control Lists (ACLs)

-This is basically a record that lists which users or groups can access a resource and exactly what actions they are allowed to perform.
+ACLs define which users or groups can access a resource and specify the actions they are permitted to perform.

 • Capability Systems